kookiatsuetrong/cool/README.md

 Cool! is similar to CoffeeScript, Dart, and TypeScript in term of they're "transpile" their code to JavaScript.
 It can run both browser-side and server-side.
 And of course it is a superset of JavaScript, so everything in JavaScript is valid in Cool!.
-And of course it can load and run Node.js module directly.
+And finally it can load and run Node.js module directly.

 Philosophies of the Cool! programming language:
 - SAB - Server And Browser - Use only one language from server to browser
 - TOI - Text editor Over IDE - You can use any text editor to write Cool!
 - LIS - Life Is Short - Don't spend 10000 hours learning large framework.
-- LOE - Learn Online Easily - No installation required.
-Cool! has online editor.
+- LOE - Learn Online Easily -
+	No installation required.
+Cool! has an online editor.
+- PYS - Powerful Yet Small -
+	Only 20-30 methods, but produce same result as any large framework.

 # The first program
 A Cool! program starts from the constructor of any main class.
 So let's start